What to Plant in Spring (Month by Month)

-It’s generally accepted that spring and fall are the best times to plant.
+It’s a universal gardening “rule of thumb” that spring and fall are the best times to plant.
 But things are different in the desert!
-While spring is the best time for some landscape plants, fall is actually the best time for most.
-Here’s a look at what you should and shouldn’t plant in the spring.
+While spring is the best time for some desert landscape plants, fall is actually the best time for most.
+So here’s a look at what you should and shouldn’t be planting in the spring.

 Before we take a look at what you can plant throughout the spring, let’s take a look at what makes spring planting so hard on many plants.